Post job

 A residential counselor is responsible for guiding and providing the residents with their basic needs and other resources to support them in their daily living.
 Residential counselors' duties include maintaining the safety of the community by enforcing safety guidelines and procedures for the residents' compliance, organizing productive and engaging community activities, updating the residents of any changes and policies in the community, and resolving conflicts by counseling and understanding each resident's differences.
 A residential counselor must have excellent communication and decision-making skills to ensure the development of residents in a living facility.

-As far as similarities go, this is where it ends because a human services assistant responsibility requires skills such as "social services," "patient care," "residential facility," and "treatment plan."
+While similarities exist, there are also some differences between human services assistants and residential counselor.
+For instance, human services assistant responsibilities require skills such as "social services," "patient care," "residential facility," and "treatment plan."
 Whereas a residential counselor is skilled in "medication administration," "autism," "cleanliness," and "money management."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Assistant group supervisors assist in implementing daily activities under the supervision of the group supervisor.
 The supervisors coordinate day-to-day activities and manage aides without the group supervisor.
 They prepare and enforce lesson plans, along with executing activities.
 The skills they need to develop include child care, classroom management, safety handling, personal care, and other learning activities.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, human services assistant responsibilities are more likely to require skills like "developmental disabilities," "patients," "social work," and "direct supervision."
-Meanwhile, a assistant group supervisor might be skilled in areas such as "classroom environment," "pre-k," "infant room," and "open communication."
+Meanwhile, an assistant group supervisor has duties that require skills in areas such as "classroom environment," "pre-k," "infant room," and "open communication."
 These differences highlight just how different the day-to-day in each role looks.

-In general, assistant group supervisors study at similar levels of education than human services assistants.
+In general, assistant group supervisors achieve similar levels of education than human services assistants.
 They're 0.7% less likely to obtain a Master's Degree while being 0.5% more likely to earn a Doctoral Degree.

 The one who shows the track of academic pursuit is student support service.
 Equipped with a wide range of knowledge themselves, such people provide auxiliary aids and services to the aspirants.
 They select appropriate and effective accommodations and provide counseling to the students.

-The third profession we take a look at is student support services.
-On an average scale, these workers bring in higher salaries than human services assistants.
-In fact, they make a $10,274 higher salary per year.
+On average scale, student support services bring in higher salaries than human services assistants.
+In fact, they earn a $10,274 higher salary per year.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a human services assistant is likely to be skilled in "developmental disabilities," "patients," "social work," and "direct supervision," while a typical student support services is skilled in "student support," "support services," "financial aid," and "academic support."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a human services assistant is likely to be skilled in "developmental disabilities," "patients," "social work," and "direct supervision," while a typical student support services is skilled in "student support," "support services," "financial aid," and "academic support."

-Student support services typically study at higher levels compared with human services assistants.
+Student support services earn the best pay in the education industry, where they command an average salary of $38,009.
+Human services assistants earn the highest pay from the manufacturing industry, with an average salary of $33,918.Most student support services achieve a higher degree level compared to human services assistants.
 For example, they're 10.5% more likely to graduate with a Master's Degree, and 1.7% more likely to earn a Doctoral Degree.

 A mental health assistant is responsible for supporting patients with mental and emotional issues under the supervision of psychiatrists and other mental health professionals.
 Mental health assistants assist patients in performing their daily activities, monitoring their progress, and observing their personal and social behaviors.
 They also conduct recreational and engaging activities for the patients as part of their cooperative treatment plans.
 A mental health assistant ensures that the rooms and facilities are clean and safe at all times to prevent potential hazards and accidents.